-- Facilities The Oakland campus, located at 735 105th Ave.
-Oakland, CA 94603, has 35,000 sq. ft. consisting of a 30,000-title library, computer lab, classrooms, offices, bookstore, chapel, and men's and women's dormitory. - Chapel Students and faculty gather for intimate community in our beautiful chapel for morning devotions, mid-morning service, and evening devotion. - Dormitory SUM provides 3- and 4-person dormitory housing, equipped with laundry and kitchen for self-prepared meals.
-Full-time Bachelor's and Master's-level students may live in the dormitories for \$800 per term. - Married Student Housing SUM has a limited number of reasonably priced on-campus apartments available for rental to married students. - Employment The Oakland campus has various part-time employment opportunities, as well as network connections with local ministry employers.
+- ➤ Facilities The El Dorado Hills campus, located at 1107 Investment Blvd., Suite 290, El Dorado Hills, CA 95762, has a 30,000-title library, computer lab, classrooms, offices, bookstore, chapel, and men's and women's dormitory. - > Chapel Students and faculty gather for intimate community in our beautiful chapel for morning devotions, mid-morning service, and evening devotion. - ➤ Dormitory SUM provides 3- and 4-person dormitory housing, equipped with laundry and kitchen for self-prepared meals.
+Full-time Bachelor's and Master's-level students may live in the dormitories for \$800 per term. - ➤ Married Student Housing SUM has a limited number of reasonably priced on-campus apartments available for rental to married students. - ➤ Employment The El Dorado Hills campus has various part-time employment opportunities, as well as network connections with local ministry employers.